raspberrypilearning/text-image-text/en/step_1.md

 ![A screenshot of a webpage with a text block, then an image block and then another text block.
 Each block is of the same height.](images/three-tiles.PNG)

-The code example below will create three tiles of equal height.
-The text within the tile will be centred on the x and y axis.
+The code example below will create three tiles.
+The first tile contains text, the second tile is an image and the third tile contains text.
+The two text blocks are of equal height using the `tile` class.

 + `xcenter` places the text in the centre horizontally
 + `ycenter` places the text in the center vertically